Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic At Least 5

-\item If $a=2$ then either $H$ is a blueprint for $\Vmin$ or $H$ fixes a line on $\Vmin$. \end{enumerate} \end{prop} \begin{pf} We first compute the possible composition factors of $\Vmin\downarrow_H$ when $a=1$, using the traces of elements of orders $2$, $3$ and $4$.
+respectively. \item If $a=2$ then either $H$ is a blueprint for $M(E_7)$ or $H$ stabilizes a line on $M(E_7)$. \end{enumerate} \end{proposition} \begin{proof} We first compute the possible sets of composition factors for $M(E_7)\downarrow_H$ when $a=1$, using the traces of elements of orders $2$, $3$ and $4$.
 There are seven of these, given by

-As in the case of $p=5$, the only indecomposable module with a trivial composition factor but no trivial submodule or quotient is $P(5)=5/1,3/5$, so we need twice as many $5$s as $1$s and as many $3$s as $1$s.
-Thus all but the fourth and sixth cases must fix lines on $\Vmin$.
+\textbf{Cases 1, 2, 3, 5}: As in the case of $p=5$, the only indecomposable module with a trivial composition factor but no trivial submodule or quotient is $P(5)=5/1,3/5$, so either $H$ stabilizes a line on $M(E_7)$ or we have twice as many $5$s as $1$s and as many $3$s as $1$s.
+Thus all but the fourth and sixth cases must stabilize lines on $M(E_7)$.